5 Reasons Why Companies Are Moving To SaaS

 - Unlike on-premise solutions, SaaS is usually hosted on cloud servers making it immensely accessible from anywhere on the planet - with internet access of course.

-- Opening up software to everyone in your team does wonders in terms of productivity, collaboration, and uniformity of work.
+- Opening up software to everyone in your team does wonder in terms of productivity, collaboration, and uniformity of work.

 - As data is collected and maintained in a central system, SaaS makes it easy for teams to make data-driven decisions quickly and easily without involving IT teams to fetch datasets on their behalf.